Curriculum Notes Year 7

 Curriculum Overview

-Year 7 pupils enjoy a single, one-hour long period of Music each week.
+Year 7 pupils enjoy a single hour-long lesson of Music each week taught by Mr Harris.

 Topics include: